Huda-AlGhussein/SDP-JIRA-Knowledge-Graph/README.md

 - **Python 3.10** (the profile scripts use a manual timestamp parser specifically for 3.10).
   Install dependencies: `pip install pymongo networkx matplotlib numpy`
 - **Hard-coded paths:** `build_apache_graph_prototype.py` has absolute
-  `C:\Users\OpenU\GNN\...` paths in the constants at the top of the file.
-Update these paths for your machine before running.
+  `The script uses paths relative to the repository directory.
+  Update the filename constants if the input files are stored elsewhere.

 ### Optional data-understanding checks